nickswalker/nickwalker.us/_drafts/2018-01-01-scientific-poster-design-pitfalls.md

 ## 2. Misusing Branding

 Most any institution, whether it's a university or a company, has brand guidelines (sometimes called identity guidelines) which lay out the proper use of its logos and colors.
 This kind of pedantry isn't just a service to your institution.
 Branding guidelines enforce good taste, suggesting coherent sets of typefaces and color schemes.
-Unless you know that you can make better choices, **hew to your institutional branding guideline**s.
+Unless you know that you can make better choices, **hew to your institution's branding guidelines**.

 ### Using the Wrong Logo